bambora/na-ios-checkout/README.md

 The Checkout controller is instantiated and presented by your app code.
 The resulting payment form may contain input fields for a shipping address, for a billing address and for credit card details.

-Once the user has completed all fields with valid input a processing closure, provided by you, is executed and is passed address information and a token for the credit card details.
+Once the user has completed all fields with valid input, a processing closure provided by you is executed and is passed address information and a token for the credit card details.
 The processing closure is intended to allow the app developer to define a block of code to do any additional background processing and then dismiss the form.

 <a name="demo"/>